mullisd1/tic-tac-transformer/README.md

 # tic-tac-transformer

-### Project Proposal

-The goal of this article is to implement a transformer decoder on a toy problem so that I could gain a better understanding of decoders and hopefully you can too.
-I chose tic-tac-toe as the toy problem for a few reason.
-The prime reason being it is not the standard application of transformers, and I wanted to see if the transformer that I implemented could learn the strategy.
+The goal of this article is to implement a transformer decoder on a toy problem  to gain a better understanding of decoders.
+Tic-Tac-Toe was chosen as the toy problem mainly due to it not being NLP (Natural Language Processing).

 In order to complete this tasks there are a few things we need to do.